thecoopgal/GloopGlopGovernance/docs/Glop-Economy-Policy.md

-> "**Glops are real rewards for real participation.
+> "Glops are real rewards for real participation.
 > They can be spent on prizes, gifted to others, or donated back to build a better community.
 >
 > No cashouts.
 No scams.
-Just a better, fairer internet.**"
+Just a better, fairer internet."

 # **GloopGlop: Glop Economy Policy**